 You look for report parts to add to your report in the Report Part Gallery.
 You can filter the report parts by all or part of the name of the part, who created it, who last modified it, when it was last modified, where it’s stored, or what type of report part it is.
 For example, you could search for all charts created last week by one of your coworkers.

 You can view the search results either as thumbnails or as a list, and sort the search results by name, created and modified dates, and creator.
 For more information, see Browse for Report Parts and Set a Default Folder (Report Builder and SSRS).

 When you add a report part to your report, you are also adding everything it must have to work.
 For example, any object that displays data is dependent on a dataset – a query and a connection to a data source.
 It may also have one or more parameters.
 All of the items it is dependent on are its dependencies, and all of them, or pointers to them, are included with the report part when you add it to your report.
 The dataset and parameters are listed in the Report Data pane of your report.

 The dataset for the report part may be embedded in the report part, or it may be a separate, shared dataset that the report part points to.
 If it is embedded in the report part, you may be able to modify it.
 If it is a shared dataset, it is a separate object that you would need permissions for.
-For more information about shared and embedded datasets, see Add Data to a Report (Report Builder and SSRS).
+For more information about shared and embedded datasets, see Report Datasets (SSRS).

 When you add a report part, Report Builder fixes any name conflicts.
 For example, if you have a Chart1 in your report already and you add a report part called Chart1, Report Builder automatically renames the new report part Chart2.
 If you have a Dataset1 in your report already, and you add a report part that refers to a different dataset that is also called Dataset1, Report Builder renames the new dataset Dataset2 and updates the references.